-If you've had symptoms for more than 5 days before you go to a sexual health clinic, you can still get tested to find out the cause.
+If you have had symptoms for more than 5 days before you go to a sexual health clinic, you can still get tested to find out the cause.

 Treatment if the blisters come back

-Go to your GP or a sexual health clinic if you've been diagnosed with genital herpes and need treatment for an outbreak.
+Go to a GP or sexual health clinic if you have been diagnosed with genital herpes and need treatment for an outbreak.

-If you've been diagnosed with genital herpes and you're having an outbreak:
+If you have been diagnosed with genital herpes and you're having an outbreak:

 - keep the area clean using plain or salt water to prevent blisters becoming infected